 Security guard turned med student determined to help his hometown of Lake Charles

-BATON ROUGE – One Lake Charles resident says he’s hellbent on doing what he can to help his hometown after Hurricane Laura left behind immense destruction.
+BATON ROUGE – One former Lake Charles resident says he’s hellbent on doing what he can to help his hometown after Hurricane Laura left behind immense destruction.

 Last week, WBRZ showed you the story of Russell Ledet, the former security guard at Baton Rouge General Medical Center who is now back at the same hospital for medical school.